ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 Here’s a streamlined process for achieving log centralization:

-1. Choose a Centralized System: Opt for a platform that consolidates logs from all sources using SIEM, such as the Elastic Stack or Splunk.
+1. **Choose a Centralized System**: Opt for a platform that consolidates logs from all sources using SIEM, such as the Elastic Stack or Splunk.

-2. Integrate Sources: Connect all your log sources to the centralized system.
+2. **Integrate Sources**: Connect all your log sources to the centralized system.

-3. Set Up Monitoring: Use tools that provide real-time monitoring and alerts for specific events.
+3. **Set Up Monitoring**: Use tools that provide real-time monitoring and alerts for specific events.

-4. Integrate with Incident Management: Ensure your centralized system can seamlessly integrate with incident management tools or protocols.
+4. **Integrate with Incident Management**: Ensure your centralized system can seamlessly integrate with incident management tools or protocols.

 ## Usecase Activity: Log Collection with rsyslog